Risk, Society and Governance (RIS515)

 General competence:

-After the course, the students will be able to apply these theories and concepts in ways that support risk (safety, security) knowledge and tackling of risk (safety, security) problems in society.
-Students will also have a critical perspective on risk and be able to communicate problems and dilemmas associated with risks in society.
+After the course, the students will be able to apply the theories and concepts in ways that support risk (safety, security) knowledge and tackling of risk problems, including also systemic risks related to among other globalization, climate change and digital transformation.

 Required prerequisite knowledge